Doctor Who Monsters, Aliens and Villains

 Companions: Ben Jackson and Polly.

-History: The Schirr were some of The Doctor's most powerful and ferocious foes.
-The specific Schirr he faced were the Ten-Strong, ten Schirr lead by a Schirr called DeCaster and Pallemar, his second-in-command, attacking Earth's empire with rituals they'd learnt from their former allies, the Morphieans, after the annexation of their homeworld; the Morphieans had withdrawn to their quadrant centuries before Earth reached the Schirr planet, but now appeared angered at the humans’ inability to contain the Ten-Strong.
+History: Although The Doctor only faced a small group of Schirr, they were easily some of his most ruthless foes.
+After Earth’s Empire annexed the Schirr planet, a small group of Schirr that came to be known as the Ten-Strong, led by the ruthless DeCaster and his second-in-command, Pallemar, began to mount terrorist assaults on Earth using rituals that they had learned from their former allies, the Morphieans, entities of pure thought; the Morphieans had withdrawn to their quadrant centuries before Earth reached the Schirr planet, but now appeared angered at the humans’ inability to contain the Ten-Strong.
 Only the best warriors get into Earth's Anti-Terror Elite after exhaustive training, and on every training mission they wear neural net websets to record their experiences and impressions for later review.
-Right now, a team of ten soldiers, consisting of Marshal Nadina Haunt, her second in command, Shel, Adam Shade, an Earthborn with pieces of a mine in his face following an explosion, his ex Gisel Denni, Joiks, an annoying obnoxious flirt, Mel 'Frog' Nerda, who'd had her throat torn out in a shuttlecrash and could only talk via an artificial microphone, Tovel, a pilot, his old friend Roba, Creben, the brains of it all, and Lindey, a soldier attempting to blackmail Shade, were going on a training mission on an abandoned asteroid to destroy two new Kill-Droids.
+Right now, a team of ten soldiers, consisting of Marshal Nadina Haunt, her second in command, Shel, Adam Shade, an Earthborn with pieces of a mine in his face following an explosion, his ex Gisel Denni, Joiks, an annoying obnoxious flirt, Mel 'Frog' Nerda, who'd had her throat torn out in a shuttlecrash and could only talk via an artificial microphone, Tovel, a pilot, his old friend and fellow stretcher-bearer Roba, Creben, an intelligence operative, and Lindey, a soldier attempting to blackmail Shade to acquire contacts of her own, were going on a training mission on an abandoned asteroid to destroy two new Kill-Droids.
 However, once arriving there, Denni went missing, and the TARDIS materialised in a control room where the bodies of DeCaster and his eight followers were standing, apparently dead, behind a force field of some kind while Pallemar was slumped dead in a chair, mysterious stone cherubs being located in various parts of the caverns.

-After one section of the asteroid took off from the rest, leaving the soldiers and the TARDIS crew trapped with the corpses, it was discovered that Denni had gone missing that one of the corpses had vanished, and that the TARDIS doors couldn't be opened for reasons unknown.
+After one section of the asteroid took off from the rest, leaving the soldiers and the TARDIS crew trapped with the corpses, it was discovered that Denni was not the only person missing; one of the Schirr corpses had vanished, and some strange effect had sealed the TARDIS doors.
 Worried about the disappearance, the fact that they were heading into Morphiean space, and by The Doctor's statement that the entire thing seemed very likely to be a trap, Haunt had everyone split off into teams to track down Denni, but Lindey went missing as well, and when they got back, another corpse had vanished.
 Despite Haunt's claims that the corpses were probably only destroyed by either vibrations from the take-off or the Kill-Droid's disintegrator guns, The Doctor was sceptical about it all - as he had every right to be, since when Ben, Tovel, and Roba managed to take out one Droid and the other was disabled after it attacked The Doctor, Shel and Polly, checks by Creben revealed that the disintegrators hadn't been fired.
-Also, a check of Shel's injuries revealed that he wasn't even human - he was an android, apparently sent by Earth Central, and presumably responsible for the disappearances.
-Even more disturbing, shortly after Shel’s departure the bodies of DeCaster and Pallemar vanished, and the stone cherubs were starting to move on their own and attack the group.

 William Hartnell